 Here you will find information on the additional courses on offer which will help to ensure that you have a broad, well-rounded education with exciting opportunities to choose from.
-They include the Friday afternoon options of Combined Cadet Force or Duke of Edinburgh's Award, as well as careers, games, PSHE, religious education, and the very popular Ten Tors training and challenge.
+They include the Friday afternoon options of Combined Cadet Force or Duke of Edinburgh's Award, as well as careers, games, PSHE, character and practical wisdom, and the very popular Ten Tors training and challenge.